Mosaal/cozy-photos/ESOF/2nd-Report/2nd Report.md

 Domain modeling is one of the key models used in software engineering.
 Unlike User Models, Domain Models have external actors, tansient data, classes without data, etc.

+Bellow we will demonstrate a possible Domain Model Diagram for Cozy Photos.

 ## Topics Covered by Student
 - Alexandre Moreira (Specific Requirements and Features; Domain Model)
 - João Lemos (Outside Development; Post on forum; Requirements: Introduction, Purpose/Scope, and Description; Use Cases Introduction; Domain Model Introduction)